|Project name:||Gawler Craton Airborne Survey|

 The use of geophysical techniques to ‘see-through’ the cover is vital for advancing our geological understanding of the Gawler Craton and for the identification of new and prospective terranes, and the discovery of new mineral deposits.

 This project will capture new airborne magnetic, radiometric data as well as new laser altimeter digital elevation data for direct use by the exploration industry as well as being incorporated into the research programs of the GSSA.
 This new data will far surpass the current patchwork of surveys and provide a single, uniform dataset that will be fundamental in reinterpreting the geological structure of the Gawler Craton.

-- Data will be delivered through SARIG once it has been through the Quality Assurance/Quality Control (QA/QC) process (block by block).
+- Data will be delivered through SARIG and the Gawler Craton Community Information Web Page, once it has been through the Quality Assurance/Quality Control (QA/QC) process (region by region).